 For third offenses, a person might face fines of $10,000, prison sentences of up to seven years, and permanent revocation of their license.

 If a person has been convicted of multiple DWIs within the last decade, they might be charged with a felony DWI rather than a misdemeanor.
 This results in additional fines and potential jail time.

 Three different types of sobriety tests might be performed by an arresting officer.

-The first is a field sobriety test, in which the officer might ask the person to walk a straight line or state the alphabet backward.
+- Field sobriety test – the officer might ask the person to walk a straight line or state the alphabet backward.

-The third option are Chemical tests which are designed to detect the blood alcohol concentration of a person by using their blood.
+- Chemical tests are the third option.
+They are designed to detect the blood alcohol concentration of a person by using their blood.
 A chemical test must occur in the two hour period following the arrest.